Our History

 Today

-Today, the Tonti building currently houses OHL’s Short and Long-Term Residential Substance Abuse Treatment programs, its outpatient services, and its Federally Qualified Health Center (FQHC).
+Today, the Tonti building currently houses OHL’s Short and Long-Term Residential Substance Use Treatment programs, its outpatient services, and its Federally Qualified Health Center (FQHC).
 Please take a moment to view our slideshow of historic pictures at the top of this segment!